*

 Queensland

-Fishing effort has declined steadily over the history of the fishery, particularly since 2009, following several licence reduction schemes.
-After fluctuating around an average of about 930 days fished per year from 1990–2010, effort decreased to around 280 days fished per year over the 2011–13 period, declining further to average about 26 days fished per year in 2014–19 [QFISH 2020].
-An ecological risk assessment established that Eastern School Prawn had a high resilience to fishing pressure [QDAF 2018], and found that the species was at a low risk of being overfished at 2009 effort levels (760 days, 20 vessels).
-Current effort (days fished) is substantially less than 2009 effort levels and the number of licences reporting catch is also at historically low levels.
-This current low level of fishing mortality is unlikely to cause the stock to become recruitment impaired.
+Fishing effort (days fished) declined steadily over the history of the RIBTF attributed to management reforms.
+For example, several licence reduction schemes have been implemented in this fishery since 2009.
+These had a direct and substantial effect on participation rates and effort levels [Walton et al. 2019].
+After fluctuating at or around an annual average of 928 days fished (1990–2010), Eastern School Prawn fishing effort in the RIBTF decreased to an average of 280 days fished per year (2011–13) then averaged 113 days fished per year (2014–22).
+An ecological risk assessment established that Eastern School Prawn had a high resilience to RIBTF fishing pressure [QDAF 2018] and found that the species was at a low risk of being overfished at the 2009 level (760 days, 20 boats).
+In 2022, RIBTF fishing effort and number of licences reporting catch were substantially less than the 2009 level (64 days, 6 boats).
+The current low level of fishing mortality is unlikely to cause the stock to become recruitment impaired.

 On the basis of the evidence provided above, Eastern School Prawn in Queensland is classified as a sustainable stock.